Magnetism in Gemstones

 Our investigations of natural Ruby found that the degree of fluorescence corresponds inversely to the measured degree of magnetic susceptibility.
 In other words, the more magnetic a natural Ruby is, the less fluorescent it is.
 This is because iron suppresses or masks the fluorescence produced by chromium, as noted by Basil Anderson while working with the spectroscope over 60 years ago.
 The low-iron Burma Ruby pictured below is weakly magnetic and shows strong red fluorescence under long wave UV light.

 Burma, Weak, (SI 48)

 Treatment with high heat can improve the clarity of Ruby by dissolving Rutile "silk".
 Extended heating at high temperatures can also enhance color by actually removing blue color, but heat has no direct effect on red color (Kurt Nassau, 1981).
-Because chromium rather than iron is the predominant metallic chromophore in Ruby, heat treatments likely have effect on magnetic response or magnetic susceptibility, as the valence state of chromium (Cr3+) is not changed.
+Because chromium rather than iron is the predominant metallic chromophore in Ruby, heat treatments may have no effect on magnetic response or magnetic susceptibility, as the valence state of chromium (Cr3+) is not changed.
 Only the valence state of the small amount of iron changes.
 However, heat treatment may reduce the overall magnetic susceptibility of a gem to some degree, regardless of the valence states of the metals involved.